GerrySeidman/rectangles/kerberosServer.md

 Also recall that Network Time Protocol (NTP) was already installed in our  [Stem VM](stemVM.md)

-Once configured and installed there will be two running server processes
+Once configured and installed there will be two running service processes

-* Kerberos Key Distribution Center (KDC) ` krb5-kdc`
+* Kerberos Key Distribution Center (KDC) Service ` krb5-kdc`
 * Kerberos Admin Service`krb5-admin-server`

 This lab describes setting up the servers.
 The next lab on 	`Kerberos Admin` shows how to bootstrap Kerberos and how to set up users/principals.